griffithlab/genviz.org/_posts/0004-02-01-DifferentialExpression.md

 ### Dataset
 For this analysis we will use the RNAseq data obtained from the (EBI Expression Atlas (GXA))[https://www.ebi.ac.uk/gxa].
 Specifically data set [E-GEOD-50760](https://www.ebi.ac.uk/gxa/experiments/E-GEOD-50760/Downloads) which corresponds to [PMID: 25049118](https://www.ncbi.nlm.nih.gov/pubmed/25049118).
 This data consists of 54 samples from 18 individuals.
 Each individual has a primary colorectal cancer sample, a metastatic liver sample, and a normal sample of the surrounding colonic epithilium.
 The quantification data required to run differential expression analysis using DEseq2 are raw readcounts for either genes or transcripts.
 We will use the output from HTseq as a starting point.

-It can be downloaded from the GXA [here](https://www.ebi.ac.uk/gxa/experiments-content/E-GEOD-50760/resources/DifferentialSecondaryDataFiles.RnaSeq/raw-counts), and sample information can be downloaded [here](https://www.ebi.ac.uk/gxa/experiments-content/E-GEOD-50760/resources/ExperimentDesignFile.RnaSeq/experiment-design).
+It can be downloaded from the GXA.Download these files for use in this exercise:
+* Raw counts data from here:[E-GEOD-50760 raw counts](https://www.ebi.ac.uk/gxa/experiments-content/E-GEOD-50760/resources/DifferentialSecondaryDataFiles.RnaSeq/raw-counts)
+* Sample information from here [E-GEOD-50760 sample info](https://www.ebi.ac.uk/gxa/experiments-content/E-GEOD-50760/resources/ExperimentDesignFile.RnaSeq/experiment-design).

 A full description of the experimental design can be found at [array express](http://www.ebi.ac.uk/arrayexpress/experiments/E-GEOD-50760/) and the [expression atlas](http://www.ebi.ac.uk/gxa/experiments/E-GEOD-50760/Results).

-* Download these files for use in this exercise.

 ### How DEseq2 works
 [DEseq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) is a popular differential expression analysis package available through Bioconductor.
 Its differential expression tests are based on a negative binomial generalized linear model.
 To get started we will first need to install the package and load the library.